/

 When Standard Data Repositories Are Non-Standard

-Often, legacy data is in a seemingly “standard” store such as Microsoft SQL server or MySQL, so data extraction should be easy, right?
+Often, legacy data is in a seemingly “standard” store such as Microsoft SQL Server, MySQL, Postgres, or Oracle, so data extraction should be easy, right?

 Not necessarily.
-Just because a data source is a standard repository, it doesn’t mean that the data itself is in a simple or standard format and that extraction is a straightforward exercise.
+Just because a data source is a standard repository doesn’t mean the data itself is in a simple or standard format, or that extraction is a straightforward exercise.

 1. SQL Views

 What’s exposed in the user interface of a legacy system can, under the hood, be a SQL view that’s comprised of multiple database tables.
-For someone who is not familiar with the legacy system’s structure, it can take a lot of effort to determine what’s behind the data that’s displayed to users.
+For someone unfamiliar with the legacy system’s structure, it can take significant effort to determine what’s behind the data displayed to users.

 2. Volume of Tables